 The Company has granted to the Agent the Over-Allotment Option to offer for sale the Over-Allotment Units exercisable for a period up to the Closing Date on the same terms and conditions as the Offering.
-The number of Over-Allotment Units issuable upon exercise of the Over-Allotment Option is up to 15% of the number of Units sold pursuant to the Offering.
+The number of Over-Allotment Units issuable upon exercise of the Over-Allotment Option is up to 15.0% of the number of Units sold pursuant to the Offering.
 If the Over-Allotment Option is fully exercised the total number of Over-Allotment Units issuable pursuant thereto will be 2,250,000 under the Maximum Offering.
 This Prospectus also qualifies the grant of the Over-Allotment Option, and the distribution of up to 2,250,000 Over-Allotment Units issued upon the exercise thereof.
+The Over-Allotment may be used by the Agent to cover over-allotments, if any, and for market stabilization purposes.
 See "Plan of Distribution".